eslint/js/README.md

 ## Esprima Compatibility Going Forward

 The primary goal is to produce the exact same AST structure as Esprima and Acorn, and that takes precedence over anything else.
-(The AST structure being the SpiderMonkey Parser API with JSX extensions.)
+(The AST structure being the ESTree API with JSX extensions.)
 Separate from that, Espree may deviate from what Esprima outputs in terms of where and how comments are attached, as well as what additional information is available on AST nodes.
 That is to say, Espree may add more things to the AST nodes than Esprima does but the overall AST structure produced will be the same.

 Espree may also deviate from Esprima in the interface it exposes.